ericmuench/ericmuench/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ericmuench&title_color=B39E74&icon_color=B39E74)](https://github.com/anuraghazra/github-readme-stats)

 ## Personal Projects
 Here you can find an overview of my Projects.
 In each category the projects are ordered by the date they were created.
-The newer a project is, the higher it is in the list.

 ### :iphone: Mobile Applications
 - [Magic Mussel](https://github.com/ericmuench/Magic_Mussel)